mt190502/blog.mtaha.dev/content/post/openwrt_zapret_setup.md

 # Step 4: Change DNS Server Settings

-- Some ISPs use DNS poisoning in combination with dpi bypass to block access to certain websites.
+- Some ISPs use DNS poisoning in combination with DPI bypass to block access to certain websites.
 To bypass this, you need to change your DNS server settings to a healthy alternative.
 To change your DNS server settings, run the following command

   ```bash
   vim /etc/resolv.conf